 Even better… it sounds fancy but is super easy to make!
 It’s now my absolute favourite breakfast for when I want something a little fancier and decadent.
 For some of my other favourite breakfasts check out the Breakfast Gallery for more recipes to try!

 What Are The Ingredients For Honey Cinnamon French Toast?

-To make this recipe all you need is thick slices of bread, heavy cream, milk, eggs, cinnamon, BeeMaid creamed honey, lemon juice, unsalted butter, vanilla and a pinch of salt.
+To make this recipe all you need is thick slices of bread, heavy cream, milk, eggs, cinnamon, BeeMaid creamed or liquid honey, lemon juice, unsalted butter, vanilla and a pinch of salt.

 What Kind of Bread Works Best For French Toast?

 You will want to use a thicker heavier type bread so that the bread when dipped in the batter does not fall apart.
 French bread, brioche or challah bread work the best.
 Cut the bread in 1” slices.

 Do You Need To Use Heavy Cream To Make French Toast?